-After a difficult period with online school, in august, I develop this idea of starting a blog.
-During that period, I was going through lots of emotions and thoughts that wouldn’t leave my head and I found a safety net in writing, particularly, the note app of my phone.
-After writing, I would feel so much better then a day after, I would read my notes over and think to myself, “This doesn’t sound that bad actually”.
+After a difficult period with online school, in august, I develop the idea of starting a blog.
+During that period, I was going through lots of emotions and thoughts that wouldn’t leave my head and I found a safety net in writing, particularly, the note app on my phone.
+After writing, I would feel so much better the day after, I would read my notes over and think to myself, “This doesn’t sound that bad actually”.
 I had a talk with my father about it and my plan for it and he told me to go for it.
 He helped me with setting up my blog and ta-da, “Learning, Expressing & Being Yourself” was created.
-I chose that name as it something that I strive to do every day and I think everyone should strive for that as well.
-My first few posts were just me expressing myself and how I felt at the time then I realize that there is nothing wrong with feeling things, its how you take on those feelings.
+I chose that name as it is something that I strive to do every day and I think everyone should strive for that as well.
+My first few posts were just me expressing myself and how I felt at the time then I realize that there is nothing wrong with feeling things, it's how you take on those feelings.
 I want my blog to be a safety net for other people, to allow them to be okay with what they feel and learn from it, learn from themselves, to accept themselves.
 I’m still in the early stages of my blog but the small support I’m getting means so much to me, hopefully, one day, my blog would be really big, but that’s not a rush, I want to appreciate every minute of this journey.

 My advice to new bloggers

 Take that risk